MostafaAlsayedAhmed/arabot-challenge/README.md

 # Arabot Project

 A template message tool.

-The app should allow users to create and preview customizable template messages with sec1ons like header, body, footer, and bu>ons, along with category selec1on
+The app should allow users to create and preview customizable template messages with sections like header, body, footer, and buttons, along with category selection.

 ## Customize configuration